dfir-iris/iris-web/README.md

 To ease the installation and upgrades, Iris is shipped in Docker containers.
 Thanks to Docker compose, it can be ready in a few minutes.

+Remove the latest tags from the .env file manually or use `sed '/latest$/d' .env.model > .env`

 ``` bash
 #  Clone the iris-web repository
 git clone https://github.com/dfir-iris/iris-web.git